Atomic Habits - By James Clear

 I don't have to fight and convince myself to sit down and write, I don't have to force myself to do anything, a video will happen every week, I will write it, film it, and edit it, every week.
 No matter what.

 And because the habits and systems are in place, and I don't think about them, then I can actually focus on the content, and try to be 1% better than the last video.

 "The Goldilocks rule states that humans experience peak motivation when working on tasks that are right on the edge of their current abilities, not too hard, not too easy. just right"

 For me, this really explains wanting to improve, the 1% improvement on every video that I make, and how putting my very first next to my latest video offers a significant difference in results.

-This could be learning a new editing technique or transition, or vfx, or lighting technique, etc. I'm not learning it from scratch, and starting over, I'm just improving on what I already know, and although perhaps I don't know how to do it, it feels like the challenge is manageable.
+This could be learning a new editing technique or transition, or VFX, or lighting technique, etc. I'm not learning it from scratch, and starting over, I'm just improving on what I already know, and although perhaps I don't know how to do it, it feels like the challenge is manageable.

 My Thoughts on Atomic Habits

-In a way, this book helped see what I already knew, I already had gone through all the regret and all those experiences, which in turn made the contents of the book crystal clear to me.
+In a way, this book helped me see what I already knew, I already had gone through all the regret and all those experiences, which in turn made the contents of the book crystal clear to me.

-Your life experiences matter, you have to try things, you have to live a little, otherwise you don't really know what is possible, what is out there.
+Your life experiences matter, you have to try things, you have to live a little, otherwise, you don't really know what is possible, what is out there.

-Atomic Habits by James clear is one of the best books I've read in ages, and I strongly recommend it to anybody wanting to improve their lives and see things from a different perspective.
+Atomic Habits by James Clear is one of the best books I've read in ages, and I strongly recommend it to anybody wanting to improve their lives and see things from a different perspective.